chaaaaun/cvwo-assignment/backend/README.md

 ### `go build ./cmd/server/main.go`

-Builds the app for production to the `../backend/dist` folder
+Builds the app into an executable.